oneoffcoder/books/sphinx/python-dothis/source/pathlib-over-os-path.rst

 Prefer ``pathlib`` when working with filesystem paths.
 It composes operations more cleanly than string-based ``os.path`` code.

+Object-style path composition tends to read more like filesystem manipulation and less like manual string assembly.
+It also keeps related operations on one type instead of spreading them across several ``os.path`` helper calls.

 Don't do this
 ^^^^^^^^^^^^^